Gastric Sleeve Insurance Coverage

 Disparities in coverage are common.
 United Healthcare will cover the cost surgery for individuals with a BMI of 40 or higher, or a BMI 35 to 39.9 and one obesity-related illness.
 Other insurers have significantly higher BMI requirements because they have not updated their requirements to include the gastric sleeve as a standalone, primary bariatric surgery procedure.
 For example, Blue Cross-Blue Shield Arkansas requires a BMI of 60 or higher for coverage.
 If a person has severe heart and lung problems associated with obesity, however, they may lower the BMI requirement and cover the costs of surgery.
 Once the patient has undergone the procedure and loses a significant amount of weight, he or she then goes on to have another bariatric procedure like duodenal switch or gastric bypass to complete the process.
 Insurance may cover the costs of the second procedure.

 Many private insurers will require a “letter of medical necessity” from a surgeon before they agree to pay for your gastric sleeve surgery.
 The letter should include information on your height, weight history and BMI, a detailed description of your obesity-related health conditions, your current medications and a detailed description of how obesity affects your daily activities.

 Be proactive where you can.
 Start collecting letters and documentation from all health care professionals who have treated you for obesity-related problems now.
 Keep detailed records of all your weight loss attempts.

-If you choose to pay cash for gastric sleeve surgery, complications may not be covered.
-Some bariatric surgery centers may offer "reinsurance" plans that will cover the cost of complications during the first year after surgery if you pay cash for your gastric sleeve surgery.
+If you choose to pay out-of-pocket for gastric sleeve surgery, complications may not be covered.
+Some bariatric surgery centers may offer “reinsurance” plans that will cover the cost of complications during the first year after surgery if you pay cash for your surgery.
 Talk to your surgeon about your options.